MartinWeb74/movies-app/README.md

 # Movies App
 ## Use the themoviedb.org to display and search movies

-## Home page displays feature movies for today
+## Home page displays featured movies for today

 ## Search allows to search for any keyword, movie name, actor, etc.